glotzerlab/spatula/docs/source/theory.rst

 maximal overlap between a normalized gaussian centered at that symmetrized position and any other normalized gaussian centered at original positions.
 This is done for all positions in the set of symmetrized positions and for all symmetry operations.
 The final value of the order parameter is just the average of all these overlaps.
-Last step is to find the orientation of the principal symmetry axis of the point group which maximizes the value of the order parameter.
+The last step is to find the orientation of the principal symmetry axis of the point group which maximizes the value of the order parameter.
 This can be done in several ways and the code supports several optimization procedures.
-We support two flavors of PGOP, one in which the point group symmetry of bond orientational order is measured (oPGOP) and one in which the full point group symmetry is measured (fPGOP).
+We support two flavors of PGOP: one in which the point group symmetry of bond orientational order is measured (oPGOP) and one in which the full point group symmetry is measured (fPGOP).
 The main free parameter of the method is the choice of gaussian width.
 The width determines the sensitivity of the order